SAP/spartacus-docs/_pages/dev/how-to-impex.md

 ```

 - Below the `INSERT_UPDATE`, we can see a number of content slot name available for the specific PageTemplate as specified in the statement `default='CategoryPage'`.
+- `validComponentType` or `comTypeGroup` defined the valid components for the slot.

 ### ContentSlotForTemplate